 Instinctively I’d want to avoid this lens when shooting horizons or architecture, but I’ve managed some decent results in street shooting with the XF 18mm F/2 (scroll towards the end).
 If you need your lines as straight as possible, looks elsewhere, but I think my failure to get square with this structure is far more objectionable than the lens distortion.

 With the XF 18mm F/2 out of the way, we can move onto the other 4 lenses.
 Comparisons of their RAF and JPEG files are below, but really, it’s a difficult thing to judge while cycling through images because the distortion is so minimal.
-This is about as close to shooting a brick wall as I’m willing to get, but even when I turn on the tight grid in Lightroom, I’m not seeing much curvature in lines meant to be straight.
+This is about as close to shooting a brick wall as I’m willing to get, but even when I turn on the tight grid in Lightroom, I’m not seeing much curvature in lines meant to be straight with corrections profiles engaged.

 The bottom line is aside from the XF 18mm F/2, distortion shouldn’t be a deciding factor when choosing between these lenses.
 What little distortion exists is almost corrected out of existence in JPEGs or can be with a decent RAW converter.
 If you want as close to as distortion-free as possible, the XF 14mm F/2.8 and XF 23mm F/1.4 are just about as close as it gets.